snipem/gameprices/README.md

  In order to receive mails you have to set your account settings in the file `mailconfig.json`.
 See `mailconfig.json_example` for an example config.

- To run `psnmailalert.py`, just type:
+ To run `psnmailalert`, just type:

- 	./psnmailalert.py
+ 	/psnmailalert

 #### Example mail ####
 ![Mail with alerts](https://raw.githubusercontent.com/snipem/psnprices/master/res/mail.png "Mail with alerts")